Randium: A minimal model of universal viscous liquid dynamics: Discussion

-We emphasize that Randium is not \emph{another toy model}, but is grounded in physical insights from atomistic simulations and experiments.
-Randium is motivated by insights into the inherent energy landscape of off-lattice models of molecular systems.
+In summary, we have introduced Randium -- a minimal model grounded in physical insights from atomistic simulations and experiments.
 We have shown that Randium successfully reproduces the intrinsic viscous liquid dynamics observed in such systems.
-This provides strong evidence that Randium belongs to a broader class of models governed by similar physics.
-We conjecture that this class includes variations of Randium with different connectivity, such as a simple cubic lattice in three dimensions, as well as alternative distributions of bond energies.
-Importantly, it also encompasses the inherent energy landscapes of molecular systems themselves.
-The precise realization of a Randium-like system appears to have little influence on the universal dynamical behavior, aside from trivial scaling factors.
-Finally, since Randium is significantly simpler than the inherent energy landscape of molecular systems, it offers the possibility of connecting to more fundamental, analytically tractable models \cite{Parisi1979, Bouchaud1992, Schrder2008}.
-In this sense, Randium may serve as a stepping-stone framework, bridging realistic molecular models with highly idealized approaches such as the random barrier model, the trap model, or kinetically constrained models.
+This suggests that Randium belongs to a broader class of models governed by similar physics.
+We conjecture that this class includes variations of Randium with different connectivity, such as a simple cubic lattice in three dimensions, as well as alternative distributions of neighbour interaction energies.
+We conjecture that the precise realization of a Randium-like system has little influence on the universal dynamical behavior, aside from trivial scaling factors.
+Finally, since Randium is significantly simpler than the inherent energy landscape that can be constructed molecular systems, it offers the possibility of connecting to more fundamental, analytically tractable models \cite{Parisi1979, Bouchaud1992, Schrder2008, Scalliet2021}.
+In this sense, Randium serves as a stepping-stone framework, bridging realistic molecular models with highly idealized approaches such as the random barrier model (see Fig.\ \ref{fig:msd}), the trap model (see insert on Fig. \ref{fig:overlap_order_scaled}(b)), or kinetically constrained models (blue dashed on Fig.~\ref{fig:relaxation_times}).
+We leave such investigations to future studies.